We take Enliven’s chemical-free environment seriously–and you do, too

 You never buy anything anymore because you love the way it makes you smell.

 You are aware of the health dangers of fragranced products, which are known to be neurotoxic, carcinogenic and endocrine disruptors.

 You look for products with the fewest ingredients possible.

 You don’t use “unscented” products because you know they often contain masking fragrance, which contains chemicals that can also be bad for you.

-You are extremely careful when choosing naturally scented products because you know even natural scents can cause harm, since essential oils are often chemically extracted, and know that anything that has a scent that lingers for longer than an hour isn't likely as natural as they say.
+You are extremely careful when choosing naturally scented products because you know even natural scents can cause harm since essential oils are often chemically extracted.
+You also understand that anything that has a scent that lingers for longer than an hour isn’t likely as natural as they want you to believe.

 All of your hair care, body care, makeup, deodorants, shaving products and styling products are fragrance free and without chemically adulterated essential oils.